 Neck Pain & Sleeping Can Be Frustrating And Lead To A Vicious Cycle Of Insomnia & Pain

-Since we spend about one third of our life sleeping, neck pain & sleeping should be considered as a priority.
-A poor posture of the neck can result in continuous stress on the structures of the neck which can cause problems leading to pain or increase neck pain symptoms, reducing chances of improving.
+Since we spend about one third of our life sleeping, it should be considered as a priority.
+A poor posture of the neck can result in continuous stress on the structures of the cervical spine which can cause problems leading to pain or increase neck pain symptoms, reducing chances of improving.

 Improper sleeping posture represents a form of sustained stress that can lead to neck pain, shoulder pain and headaches.
 A person who reads in bed every night with their head bent forward may unknowingly create a disruption of the normal curve in the neck.
 This is similar to sleeping on your back with a pillow that is too high and forces the head forward.
 This position hyperflexes the neck or pushes the head forward, disrupting the normal curve and stretching the muscles and ligaments in the back of the neck.
 The longer you sleep like this, the more damage can be caused, furthering neck pain & sleeping problems.

 Similarly, sleeping on your side with a pillow that is too high or too low can cause problems with the soft tissues that can effect, muscles, ligaments and nerves and blood flow.
 For example, with sustained stretching of the muscles while sleeping, in order to prevent instability in the spine, the muscles must work harder and they become fatigued.
 This can lead to loss of strength in the muscle and make spinal instability more likely which can have negative effects on the deeper tissues like the discs between the neck bones.